 If you’re an organization that holds any amount of sensitive data, penetration tests cannot be ignored, while bug bounty programs are useful only when certain criteria are met.

-The points weigh more heavily on the side of a pentest.
+The points weigh more heavily on the side of a penetration test.
 This is not to say bug bounties aren’t useful – it’s just they should be used as a supplement to, rather than a replacement of, a penetration test.

 The thing to remember is that bug bounties have a public character and are highly competitive.
 To attract the right hackers, you need to be able to put an attractive price on a vulnerability.